-A top-notch education is a necessary building block to achieving success in a forensic medicine career.
-Healthcare professionals who specialize in forensic medicine draw heavily on mathematical and scientific knowledge.
+Healthcare professionals who specialize in forensic medicine must draw heavily on mathematical and scientific knowledge.
 Such knowledge is best developed in a forensic medicine degree program.
 The best degree programs combine math, medical, and science courses with quality hands-on training.
 Before deciding to enroll in a forensic medicine degree program, it is important that potential students consider several things.

 First, you should carefully weigh your personal interests and strengths with the requirements of a successful forensic medicine career.
 Forensic healthcare professionals should generally enjoy detailed, complicated scientific procedures, have an affinity for science and math, and possess a strong commitment to creating a safer society through their work.

-Second, obtaining a degree in forensic medicine will involve intense and advanced studies of biology, chemistry, physics, and mathematics.
+Second, obtaining a degree in forensic medicine involves intense and advanced studies of biology, chemistry, physics, and mathematics.
 Students with strong math and science skills should thrive in forensic medicine degree programs.

 Aspiring forensic medicine professionals should also try to shadow current practitioners in the field.
 Shadowing involves following a professional around for a day to gain insight into what a job might typically be like.
 It is also a good idea to discuss your interests in forensic medicine with a professional.
 He may be able to offer advice, guidance, and ideas about job opportunities in the field.
 Ask questions about day-to-day job tasks, opportunities for career advancement, or education requirements.
-This sort of career probing and shadowing provides a thorough picture of future possibilities in forensic medicine.
+This sort of career probing and shadowing helps to paint a more thorough picture of future possibilities in forensic medicine.

-Once you decide to pursue a career in this field, the final step involves comparing and contrasting potential forensic medicine degree programs to find the best fit.
-This is a valuable way to discover what you seek in a program.
-Maybe one health and medical degree program does not cover a particular aspect of forensic medicine that you're very interested in studying, or maybe another program features several courses in a specialized area that will provide opportunities for focus.
-These are all variables to consider carefully.
+Once you decide to pursue a career in this field, compare and contrast potential forensic medicine degree programs to find the best fit for you.
+Maybe one health and medical degree program does not cover a particular aspect of forensic medicine that you're very interested in studying, while another program features several courses in a specialized area.
+These variables should be considered carefully.